A note on the minimax risk of sparse linear regression: Approximation of minimax risk

 \end{itemize} \end{theorem}

+Corollary 4.3 in~\cite{bellec2018noise} and Theorem 4.1 in~\cite{bellec2019first} obtain similar high-probability upper bounds for the Lasso estimator.
+Theorem 5 in~\cite{ndaoud2020scaled} obtains the sharp high-probability bound for a variant of the Iterative Hard Thresholding (IHT) estimator~\cite{blumensath2009iterative}. \cite{feng2019sorted} develops a sharp high-probability upper bound for a large family of concave penalized estimators.

-As is clear, the above theorem is under the random design setting.
-Intuitively speaking, Theorem \ref{thm:weijie} suggests the following for the minimax risk $R_R(\Theta_k, \sigma)$: as $k/p \rightarrow 0$ and $(k\log p)/n \rightarrow 0$, the minimax risk is approximately $2\sigma^2k/n \log (p/k)$, and that SLOPE asymptotically achieves the minimax risk.
-However, Theorem \ref{thm:weijie} does not exactly characterize the minimax risk.
-This is because the minimax risk $R_R(\Theta_k, \sigma)$ defined in \eqref{eq::sparse-minimax} is based on the expected squared loss $\mathbb{E} \|\hat{\beta}- \beta\|_2^2$, while Theorem \ref{thm:weijie} characterizes the high-probability events for the squared loss $\|\hat{\beta}-\beta\|_2^2$.
+Intuitively speaking, Theorem \ref{thm:weijie}, along with the corresponding results from~\cite{bellec2018noise, bellec2019first, feng2019sorted,ndaoud2020scaled}, suggests the following for the minimax risk $R_R(\Theta_k, \sigma)$: as $k/p \rightarrow 0$ and $(k\log p)/n \rightarrow 0$, the minimax risk is approximately $2\sigma^2k/n \log (p/k)$, and that estimators such as SLOPE, Lasso, and IHT asymptotically achieve the minimax risk.
+However, these theorems do not exactly characterize the minimax risk.
+This is because the minimax risk $R_R(\Theta_k, \sigma)$ defined in \eqref{eq::sparse-minimax} is based on the expected squared loss $\mathbb{E} \|\hat{\beta}- \beta\|_2^2$, while these theorems characterize the high-probability events for the squared loss $\|\hat{\beta}-\beta\|_2^2$.
 It is sometimes challenging to convert high-probability bounds on the squared loss to sharp (specially if we want sharp constants) bounds for the risk.
 To be more precise, Markov's inequality gives

-Based on Part (i) of Theorem \ref{thm:weijie}, letting $n\rightarrow \infty$ and then $\epsilon \rightarrow 0+$ yields
+Based on Part (i) of Theorem \ref{thm:weijie}, letting $n\rightarrow \infty$ and then $\varepsilon \rightarrow 0+$ yields

 We thus have converted the high-probability lower bound from Theorem \ref{thm:weijie} to a sharp lower bound for the minimax risk.
-However, the upper bound in Part (ii) of Theorem \ref{thm:weijie} is not directly transferable to a sharp upper bound for the minimax risk.
+However, the upper bound in Part (ii) of Theorem \ref{thm:weijie}, and the corresponding results from~\cite{bellec2018noise, bellec2019first, feng2019sorted,ndaoud2020scaled} are not directly transferable to a sharp upper bound for the minimax risk.

 In summary, for both the fixed design (non-orthogonal) and random design cases, the asymptotic analysis of minimax risk that achieves sharp constants has remained an open problem.
 The main contribution of this paper is to show that for the isotropic Gaussian design,